weaversa/cryptol-course/labs/SAW/SAW.md

 //But what if a struct has a pointer as a field...?

 ## Exercise: Resolving an Attack!

+Feeling pretty confident with our little `player_t` and `character_t` structs?
+How about we go for a full on attack then?
+Well, an attack in our game of course between two characters ;)

 # Using Gained Knowledge